shan-emacs/emacs-packages-mirrors/melpa/erc-crypt-readme.txt

-Minor mode for ERC that enables the use of symmetric encryption.
+Minor mode for ERC that provides PSK encryption.

 An external `openssl' binary is used for the actual encryption, communicating with Emacs via `call-process-region'.